GixoXYZ/YueObsidianIcons/README.md

 - Find "Add custom icon pack" under "Icon Packs"
 - Choose a name and click on "Add icon pack"
 - Find your icon pack in the list
-- Click on plus sign and select icons from the directory you cloned this repo
+- Click on plus sign and select svg icons from the directory you cloned this repo in

 ---